LatamLink/latamlink.io/docs/network-topology.md

 ## Cloud Infrastructure

 LACChain is interested in using autonomous deployments on several clouds using tools like terraform.
-The goals related to the cloud ae the following:
+The goals related to the cloud are the following:
 - Take advantage of the tools in the cloud to improve the Layerbilities in the network.
 - Explore the use of the key vaults in the cloud.
 - Work with partners to open up cloud services in LACChain on a SAAS basis.